-When travelling by car on long distance road trips, it’s vital to pack with you all what you need.
+When traveling by car on long-distance road trips, it’s vital to pack all you need with you.

 One thing that should never miss on your packing list is plenty of fresh water and energy juices.

-They are golden when you travel because next to provide you with a good source of fluid and help you keep hydrated throughout your journey, they also contain a high quantity of essential nutrients, vitamins, minerals, proteins and even fibre.
+They are golden when you travel because they provide you with a good source of fluid and help you keep hydrated throughout your journey.
+They also contain many essential nutrients, vitamins, minerals, proteins, and even fiber.

-So in other word freshly prepared juice can be high value in nutrition and also replace a regular meal.
+So, in other words, freshly prepared juice can be of high value in nutrition and also replace a regular meal.

 There are many ways of preparing, and the variations are endless.

-One simple rule is to use only seasonal fresh veggies and fruits and keep them refrigerated to maintain all the excellent properties.
+One simple rule is to use only seasonal fresh veggies and fruits and keep them refrigerated to maintain excellent properties.

-Drinking fresh juices on road trips is a great idea to help you stay healthy when travelling.
+Drinking fresh juices on road trips is a great idea to help you stay healthy when traveling.

 Recommended by Michela from Rocky Travel

-Packed with vitamins and minerals and a host of flavor, vegetables provide a wide range of variety and taste and are a classic road trip snack to pack.
+Packed with vitamins and minerals and a host of flavors, vegetables provide a wide range of variety and tastes and are a classic road trip snack to pack.

 Here are some great vegetables to consider before your next road trip:

-They are a tasty treat and baby carrots are small enough to stuff into the smallest of compartments when traveling.
+They are a tasty treat, and baby carrots are small enough to stuff into the smallest compartments when traveling.

 Green peppers are a bit less ripe and have a more bitter taste than ripe red peppers, which are the ripest.

-A cruciferous vegetable, broccoli can be eaten raw is considered one of the bet vegetables to snack on.
+A cruciferous vegetable, broccoli can be eaten raw is considered one of the best vegetables to snack.

-High in folate and Vitamin K it has been shown to possibly decrease the risk of various types of cancer.
+High in folate and Vitamin K, it has been shown to decrease the risk of various types of cancer possibly.

 Eating just a cup of broccoli provides more than enough of various vitamins and mineral consumption for the whole day.